svivian/sv-filtable-js/README.md

 ### `.restripeTable()`

-Filtable automatically adds zebra striping to the table with `odd`/`even` classes (see below), however it only works during Filtable's own operations.
+Filtable can automatically add zebra striping to the table (see above), however it only works during Filtable's own operations.
 The `restripeTable` method can be used if you changed the table rows externally in some way, for example using my other plugin, [SV-Sortable](https://github.com/svivian/sv-sortable-js).
-In this example we hook into the sorting events to reset the striping:
+In this example we hook into an event from that plugin to reset the striping when a table is sorted:

 ```js
 const sortable = new SV.Sortable(table);